Property Management FAQ

 We do electronic deposits straight to your bank account.
 Rent is due on the first of the month with a 5-day grace period.
 Once the rent is paid, we pay any outstanding bills for the property first.
-You as the owner are paid between the 7th and 10th of each month.
-So as long as your tenant pays on time, you get your rent money quickly.
+You as the owner will be paid between the 7th and 10th of each month.
+So, if your tenant pays on time, you get your rent money quickly.
 If your tenant pays later than the 10th, we do a second electronic deposit in the 3rd week of the month.

 What if the tenant doesn’t pay?

-We send late letters out on the 6th of the month that has a 3-day demand for payment.
+We send late letters out on the 6th of the month that have a 3-day demand for payment.
 If the tenant does not pay by the 9th, we can file for eviction on the 10th.
-We appear in court on your behalf, and take additional action as needed until the tenant pays or vacates the home.
+We will appear in court on your behalf and take additional action as needed until the tenant pays or vacates the home.
 The court fees and court appearance fee are charged back to the tenant.

 What happens when the tenant moves out?

 Our staff visually inspects the home when the tenant vacates.
 We create a spreadsheet of repairs and also provide you with photos from the inspection.
 In addition, we coordinate vendors to provide estimates for any work needed, and work quickly to get the home repaired to minimize vacancy time.
 Then, we calculate any charges against the tenant’s security deposit and send the accounting to them within 30 days of the lease ending date.

 10210 Berkeley Place Dr. Suite 240